 The ideologies of capitalism and communism.
 The condition of the USA and the USSR at the end of the war.
 The agreements and disagreements at Yalta and Potsdam and the breakdown of the USA-USSR alliance in 1945-46.
 Soviet expansionism in Eastern Europe: Yugoslavia, Albania, Bulgaria, Poland, Romania, Czechoslovakia and Hungary.
 Churchill's 'Iron Curtain' speech in 1946.
 Problems in Greece and Turkey and the Truman Doctrine.
 The Marshall Plan.
 The division of Berlin and the Berlin Blockade and its immediate consequences.

 Key Question 5: How effectively did the USA contain the spread of Communism?
 Focus Points

-This Key Question will be explored through the case study: American involvement in Vietnam
+This Key Question will be explored through the Case Study: